dr-mushtaq/Academic-writing/Research Paper/How to write title ,abstract and Introduction of Research Paper.md

 - Outline the paper’s structure: Briefly mention the main sections or key points that will be covered in your research paper.
 - Clear research questionMost importantly, you need to present a clear research question and convince your readers that your work fills a gap in current knowledge — if the readers do not believe that your paper will improve their understanding of the field in a meaningful way, they are less likely to invest valuable time and effort in reading it carefully [2].
 - Purpose and Structure The structure and length of an Introduction are not set in stone and can vary across fields and publications [2].but this section ultimately serves a single purpose: to lead the reader through a narrative that ends with the presentation of the research and the reasons for its importance [2].
 The ideal structure of such a narrative is a “funnel” that starts with broad conceptual information and gradually narrows in scope and specificity until the information presented is specific to the research questions being addressed [2]
 -  Grab the Reader Draw them immediately to the crucial issue that your paper address.
-The Introduction to a research paper needs to convince the reader that your work is important and relevant, frame the questions being addressed, and provide context for the findings being presented [2].
+The Introduction to a research paper needs to convince the reader that your work is important and relevant, frame the questions being addressed, and provide context for the findings being presented.
+-  Clearly State Your Contributions- Every research paper should have clearly defined contributions.
+These contributions should be explicit and laid out at the beginning of your introduction.
+Instead of leaving readers guessing, make a bullet-point list of what they can expect to gain from your paper.
+This not only clarifies your intentions but also sets the stage for the rest of your work.
+When formulating your contributions, ensure they are specific and refutable.
+Instead of making broad claims, provide statements that can be tested and validated through your research.
+-  Keep it short 2-3 paragraphs if possible
+-

   ## Sections Structure of Introduction